e-invoice-be/e-invoice-rb/README.md

 # e-invoice.be Peppol API library

-The e-invoice.be Peppol library provides convenient access to the E Invoice REST API from any Ruby 3.2.0+ application.
+The e-invoice.be Peppol library provides convenient access to the e-invoice REST API from any Ruby 3.2.0+ application.
 It ships with comprehensive types & docstrings in Yard, RBS, and RBI – [see below](https://github.com/e-invoice-be/e-invoice-rb#Sorbet) for usage with Sorbet.
 The standard library's `net/http` is used as the HTTP transport, with connection pooling via the `connection_pool` gem.

 To get an API key, [make a free account](https://app.e-invoice.be/register?ref=ruby) and register your company.